Witiko/git-parallel/README.md

 [Standard Generalized Markup Language (SGML)][sgml] is a more complex precursor to the [Extensible Markup Language (XML)][xml] commonly used nowadays.
 CONCUR was a feature of SGML that enabled [parallel markup][].
-Parallel markup allows the creation of documents that shared data, such as the following two documents that capture the dramatic and metrical views of Ibsen's [Peer Gynt][]:
+Parallel markup allows the creation of documents that share data, such as the following two documents that capture the dramatic and metrical views of Ibsen's [Peer Gynt][]:

     <(V)line>